Go to my Studio

 Cut 500 hooks out of 12g hi tensile wire or use bale hooks.

 Stretch the hide on a frame using high tensile hooks and strong cord.
+Keep out of hot sun at all times.

 Keep damp with borax and water while stretching the skin. do not let it dry out at this stage.